 DEAR MADAM/SIR,

 CONSIDERING THE ISSUANCE BY OUR AFFILIATE MANTIQUEIRA TRANSMISSORA DE ENERGIA, S.A.
-(THE “SECURED DEBTOR”) OF [●] ([●]) BONDS (“DEBÊNTURES”) FOR A GLOBAL AMOUNT OF R$ [●] (THE “BONDS”), AS PER A BONDS ISSUANCE PROSPECTUS REFERRED TO AS “[●]” ENTERED INTO ON [●] WITH [●] (THE “SECURED AGREEMENT”), WE, COBRA, A COMPANY DULY ORGANIZED UNDER THE LAWS OF SPAIN, WITH REGISTERED OFFICE AT CALLE CARDENAL MARCELO SPINOLA, 10, 28016, MADRID, REGISTERED AT THE MERCANTILE REGISTER OF MADRID, SECTION [●], SHEET [●] AND WITH TAX IDENTIFICATION NUMBER A-46146387, ISSUE IN FAVOR OF THE BONDHOLDERS, DULY REPRESENTED BY THE FIDUCIARY AGENT, THIS UNCONDITIONAL LETTER OF FIRST-DEMAND GUARANTEE, SUBJECT TO TERMS AND CONDITIONS SET OUT HEREIN, IN ORDER TO COVER:
+(THE “SECURED DEBTOR”) OF 100.000 (ONE HUNDRED THOUSAND) BONDS (“DEBÊNTURES”) FOR A GLOBAL AMOUNT OF R$ 100.000.000,00 (THE “BONDS”), AS PER A BONDS ISSUANCE INDENTURE REFERRED TO AS “INSTRUMENTO PARTICULAR DE ESCRITURA DA 1ª (PRIMEIRA) EMISSÃO DE DEBÊNTURES SIMPLES, NÃO CONVERSÍVEIS EM AÇÕES, DA ESPÉCIE QUIROGRAFÁRIA, COM GARANTIA FIDEJUSSÓRIA ADICIONAL, EM SÉRIE ÚNICA, PARA DISTRIBUIÇÃO PÚBLICA COM ESFORÇOS RESTRITOS DE DISTRIBUIÇÃO, DA MANTIQUEIRA TRANSMISSORA DE ENERGIA S.A.”
+ENTERED INTO ON [●] BETWEEN MANTIQUEIRA TRANSMISSORA DE ENERGIA S.A.
+AND THE FIDUCIARY AGENT (THE “SECURED AGREEMENT”), WE, COBRA, A COMPANY DULY ORGANIZED UNDER THE LAWS OF SPAIN, WITH REGISTERED OFFICE AT CALLE CARDENAL MARCELO SPINOLA, 10, 28016, MADRID, REGISTERED AT THE MERCANTILE REGISTER OF MADRID, SECTION [●], SHEET [●] AND WITH TAX IDENTIFICATION NUMBER A-46146387, ISSUE IN FAVOR OF THE BONDHOLDERS, DULY REPRESENTED BY THE FIDUCIARY AGENT, THIS UNCONDITIONAL LETTER OF FIRST-DEMAND GUARANTEE, SUBJECT TO TERMS AND CONDITIONS SET OUT HEREIN, IN ORDER TO COVER:

-THE PAYMENT OBLIGATIONS ASSUMED BY THE SECURED DEBTOR TOWARDS THE BONDHOLDERS REGARDING THE FULL AND PUNCTUAL PAYMENT OF [THE UPDATED UNIT FACE VALUE (“VALOR NOMINAL UNITÁRIO ATUALIZADO”) OR THE BALANCE OF THE UPDATED UNIT FACE VALUE (“SALDO DO VALOR NOMINAL UNITÁRIO ATUALIZADO”) OF EACH OF THE BONDS], WHICH MAY REPRESENT, GLOBALLY, UP TO A MAXIMUM AMOUNT OF R$ [●]; AND
+THE PAYMENT OBLIGATIONS ASSUMED BY THE SECURED DEBTOR TOWARDS THE BONDHOLDERS REGARDING THE FULL AND PUNCTUAL PAYMENT OF THE BALANCE OF THE UPDATED UNIT FACE VALUE (“SALDO DO VALOR NOMINAL UNITÁRIO ATUALIZADO”) OF EACH OF THE BONDS, WHICH MAY REPRESENT, GLOBALLY, UP TO A MAXIMUM AMOUNT OF R$ 100.000.000,00 (ONE HUNDRED MILLION BRAZILIAN REAIS); AND

 ANY OTHER PAYMENT OR REIMBURSEMENT OBLIGATIONS ASSUMED BY THE SECURED DEBTOR UNDER THE SECURED AGREEMENT OR ANY GUARANTEE OR SECURITY AGREEMENT IN RESPECT THEREOF, INCLUDING, WITHOUT LIMITATION, PAYMENT OF ORDINARY INTERESTS (“JUROS REMUNERATÓRIOS”), DEFAULT INTERESTS (“ENCARGOS MORATÓRIOS”), FEES (“HONORÁRIOS”), COSTS (“CUSTOS”), APPLICABLE TAXES (“TRIBUTOS”), UNDISPUTED PENALTIES (“INDENIZAÇÕES”), CHARGES (“ENCARGOS”) AND JUDICIAL AND/OR OUT OF COURT EXPENSES (“DESPESAS JUDICIAIS E/OU EXTRAJUDICIAIS”) AND ANY OTHER CHARGES, INCLUDING THOSE RELATED TO THE CREATION, MAINTENANCE AND/OR ENFORCEMENT OF THE GUARANTEES AND SECURITY GRANTED IN RELATION WITH THE SECURED AGREEMENT.